nilotpalsarkar-289/Get_Hired_CSE/README.md

 This is a dedicated sheet for you to learn Programming language, DSA, CS Fundamentals, System Design, Aptitude and Behavioral Questions from scratch and get you ready for your next Job.

-A lot of effort goes into making the video and sheet, One ⭐ to the repo and one share to the video [Video Link](https://youtu.be/4GfYxXRuacU) will not hurt you. 🥺

 # Programming Language [10 Points]

 First and for most thing is a programming language which follows OOPs concepts like CPP, JAVA or Python.